buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/setup-local-dev-env.md

 5. Enter a suitable app name
 6. Click `Register`

-Creating a client secret for the service principle
+Creating a client secret for the service principal
-1. In AAD select your service principle
+1. In AAD select your service principal
 2. On the left hand side select `Certificates and secrets`
 3. Click `+ New client secret`
 4. Copy and save the `value` - this will be need to authenticate

-Giving permission to your service principle
+Giving permission to your service principal
 1. On the Subscription page go to `Access Control (IAM)`
 2. Select `Add role assignment`
 3. Select `Contributor`
-4. Select `select members` and search for the name of your recently created service principle
+4. Select `select members` and search for the name of your recently created service principal
 5. Select `Review + Assign`

 Updating local credentials.tfvars file
 1. Copy and rename the `credentials-template.tfvars` file and name it `credentials.tfvars`
-2. Fill in the values using the following information from your previously created service principle
+2. Fill in the values using the following information from your previously created service principal
-    - `client_id` = Object ID of the service principle
+    - `client_id` = Object ID of the service principal
-    - `client_secret` = The secret created for the service principle
+    - `client_secret` = The secret created for the service principal
-    - `tenent_id` = Directory (tenent) ID of the service principle
+    - `tenent_id` = Directory (tenent) ID of the service principal
     - `subscription_id` = Subscription ID of the subscription

 Deploying the infrastructure locally